-To attach the return air duct to the left or right side of the furnace, punch out the four knockouts from the side of the furnace (Figure 18, page 26).
+To attach the return air duct to the left or right side of the furnace, punch out the four knockouts (Figure 31) from the preferred side of the furnace.
 Using sharp metal cutters, cut an opening between all four knockouts to expose the blower assembly.
 Position the return air duct over the opening in the side and secure together with sheet metal screws.
-The screws must penetrate the duct and furnace casing.
+The screws must penetrate the duct and furnace cabinet.

-The solid base of the furnace must be in place when the furnace is installed with side return air ducts.
+The solid base of the furnace must be in position when the furnace is installed with side return air ducts.
 Removal of all or part of the base could cause circulation of combustible products into the living space and create potentially hazardous conditions, including carbon monoxide poisoning that could result in personal injury or death.